-What can be considered a workplace health program?
+What can be considered a workplace health and well-being program?

 Here is a sample of the more common aspects that are typically addressed.
 What aspects your workplace needs, and how your workplace addresses these needs will vary.